wiigg/enviro-station/device/README.md

 If you update `main.py` and want the changes to take effect, restart the service:

 ```
-sudo systemctl restart sensor-data.service
+sudo systemctl restart sensor.service
 ```

-That's it! `main.py` should now run on boot, sending sensor data to the cloud. 🎉
+That's it! `main.py` should now run on boot, sending sensor data to Azure. 🎉

-Note: Replace `sensor-data.service` with your service file's name if different.
+Note: Replace `sensor.service` with your service file's name if different.